TheRealEiskaffee/mongoose-archiver/README.md

 - **Update Methods**: `findOneAndUpdate`, `updateMany`, `updateOne`
 - **Delete Methods**: `deleteOne`, `deleteMany`, `findOneAndDelete`

-The plugin sets up `pre` hooks for each method, creating a clone of the document in a history collection (`yourModelName>_histories`) whenever an update or delete operation is performed.
+The plugin sets up `pre` hooks for each method, creating a clone of the document in a history collection (`yourModelName_history`) whenever an update or delete operation is performed.

 ### Types